SMU-DIGA/matverse_papers/README.md

 Deep Learning (DL) methods are powerful analytical tools for microscopy and can outperform conventional image processing pipelines.
 Despite the enthusiasm and innovations fuelled by DL technology, the need to access powerful and compatible resources to train DL networks leads to an accessibility barrier that novice users often find difficult to overcome.
 Here, we present ZeroCostDL4Mic, an entry-level platform simplifying DL access by leveraging the free, cloud-based computational resources of Google Colab.
 ZeroCostDL4Mic allows researchers with no coding expertise to train and apply key DL networks to perform tasks including segmentation (using U-Net and StarDist), object detection (using YOLOv2), denoising (using CARE and Noise2Void), super-resolution microscopy (using Deep-STORM), and image-to-image translation (using Label-free prediction - fnet, pix2pix and CycleGAN).
 Importantly, we provide suitable quantitative tools for each network to evaluate model performance, allowing model optimisation.
 We demonstrate the application of the platform to study multiple biological processes.

 **Tags:** Cellular imaging, Image processing, Machine learning

 ---

+## 34. Crystallography companion agent for high-throughput materials discovery

+**Authors:** Phillip M. Maffettone, Lars Banko, Peng Cui, Yury Lysogorskiy, Marc A. Little, Daniel Olds, Alfred Ludwig, Andrew I. Cooper

+**Venue:** Nature Computational Science

+**Publication Date:** April 2021

+**Volume & Issue:** Volume 1, Issue 4

+**Pages:** 290-297

+**DOI:** 10.1038/s43588-021-00059-2

+**Abstract:**
+Crystallography companion agent enables autonomous characterization of powder X-ray diffraction data for organic and inorganic materials.

+**Tags:** None

+---

+## 33. Materials design by synthetic biology

+**Authors:** Tzu-Chieh Tang, Bolin An, Yuanyuan Huang, Sangita Vasikaran, Yanyi Wang, Xiaoyu Jiang, Timothy K. Lu, Chao Zhong

+**Venue:** Nature Reviews Materials

+**Publication Date:** April 2021

+**Volume & Issue:** Volume 6, Issue 4

+**Pages:** 332-350

+**DOI:** 10.1038/s41578-020-00265-w

+**Abstract:**
+Materials synthetic biology merges synthetic biology with materials science for the redesign of living systems into smart materials.
+This Review discusses how synthetic-biology tools can be applied for the engineering of self-organizing functional materials and programmable hybrid living materials.

+**Tags:** None

+---

+## 32. Bayesian reaction optimization as a tool for chemical synthesis

+**Authors:** Benjamin J. Shields, Jason Stevens, Jun Li, Marvin Parasram, Farhan Damani, Jesus I. Martinez Alvarado, Jacob M. Janey, Ryan P. Adams, Abigail G. Doyle

+**Venue:** Nature

+**Publication Date:** February 2021

+**Volume & Issue:** Volume 590, Issue 7844

+**Pages:** 89-96

+**DOI:** 10.1038/s41586-021-03213-y

+**Abstract:**
+Bayesian optimization is applied in chemical synthesis towards the optimization of various organic reactions and is found to outperform scientists in both average optimization efficiency and consistency.

+**Tags:** None

+---

+## 31. Applied Machine Learning for Developing Next-Generation Functional Materials

+**Authors:** Filip Dinic, Kamalpreet Singh, Tony Dong, Milad Rezazadeh, Zhibo Wang, Ali Khosrozadeh, Tiange Yuan, Oleksandr Voznyy

+**Venue:** Advanced Functional Materials

+**Publication Date:** 2021

+**Volume & Issue:** Volume 31, Issue 51

+**Pages:** 2104195

+**DOI:** 10.1002/adfm.202104195

+**Abstract:**
+Machine learning (ML) is a versatile technique to rapidly and efficiently generate insights from multidimensional data.
+It offers a much-needed avenue to accelerate the exploration and investigation of new materials to address time-sensitive global challenges such as climate change.
+The availability of large datasets in recent years has enabled the development of ML algorithms for various applications including experimental/device optimization and material discovery.
+This perspective provides a summary of the recent applications of ML in material discovery in a range of fields, from optoelectronics to batteries and electrocatalysis, as well as an overview of the methods behind these advances.
+The paper also attempts to summarize some key challenges and trends in current research methodologies.

+**Tags:** batteries, electrocatalysis, machine learning, materials discovery, optoelectronics, solid-state electrolytes

+---

+## 30. Digital Transformation in Materials Science: A Paradigm Change in Material's Development

+**Authors:** Julian Kimmig, Stefan Zechel, Ulrich S. Schubert

+**Venue:** Advanced Materials

+**Publication Date:** 2021

+**Volume & Issue:** Volume 33, Issue 8

+**Pages:** 2004940

+**DOI:** 10.1002/adma.202004940

+**Abstract:**
+The ongoing digitalization is rapidly changing and will further revolutionize all parts of life.
+This statement is currently omnipresent in the media as well as in the scientific community; however, the exact consequences of the proceeding digitalization for the field of materials science in general and the way research will be performed in the future are still unclear.
+There are first promising examples featuring the potential to change discovery and development approaches toward new materials.
+Nevertheless, a wide range of open questions have to be solved in order to enable the so-called digital-supported material research.
+The current state-of-the-art, the present and future challenges, as well as the resulting perspectives for materials science are described.

+**Tags:** artificial intelligence, automation, combinatorial science, digital transformation, machine learning

+---